RaymondChoi54/webcamMouse/deliverables/iteration-02.review.md

 Look into other ways to make our Chrome extension easier to download.
 Right now the extension is available in the Chrome Web store for free download.
 We will look for other ways for users to download the extension, such as having it directly available in our website or have it packaged with our webcam-mouse installation.

 Look for possible improvements on our Chrome extension.
 We will look for potential areas for improvement for our extension.
 The main idea we have currently is to add voice command, and potentially voice typing, to our extension.
 This would require a lot of research and work.

+The website and landing page also need to be completely finished by the end of the next iteration.